mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 # 806 ms ± 9.37 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-So with PySpark, we're about 67.7% faster than using base Python.
+With Spark, we're about 67.7% faster than using base Python.
 Sweet!
-I'm still deciding what to do with these extra four seconds...
+Now I need to decide what to do with that extra half second of free time.

 ## Calculating $\pi$
 There are [lots of great tutorials](https://www.cantorsparadise.com/calculating-the-value-of-pi-using-random-numbers-a-monte-carlo-simulation-d4b80dc12bdf) on how to calculate pi using random numbers.
 The brief summary is that we generate random x-y coordinates between (0,0) and (1,1), then calculate the proportion of those points that fall within a circle with radius 1.
 We can then solve for $\pi$ by multiplying this proportion by 4.
 In the visualization below, we would divide the number of blue points by the total number of points to get $\frac{\pi}{4}$.